fatihkutlu2024/LLM-based-Requirements-Tool/README.md

 - **OpenRouter**: [OpenRouter API Keys](https://openrouter.ai/docs/api-keys)
 - **DeepInfra**: [DeepInfra API Keys](https://deepinfra.com/docs/getting-started)

-Update the API keys in the source code file as follows:
+Update the API keys in the `"GUI.py"` file as follows:

-1. Open the source code file where the API keys are configured.
+1. Open the `"GUI.py"` file where the API keys are configured.
 2. Replace the `"API-KEY"` placeholders with your actual API keys.
 3. Save the changes and restart the application.